-It’s finally happening— Kiko Loureiro is hosting a boot-camp-like guitar experience weekend in Helsinki, Finland.
+It’s finally happening— Kiko Loureiro is hosting a boot-camp-like guitar experience weekend in Helsinki, Finland the first weekend in June this year.

 Yes I know, my American friends; that’s a pricey trip to the end of the world, but before you hit the brakes…